W-seidu/Calculator/README.md

 In addition, I futher learnt how powerful conditional statements are, as they helped me specify what the calculator should do in special cases based on the input selected by the user.

 It also provided me with a refresher on writing simple javascript functions.
-This simple functions perform the operations in the calculator app.
+These simple functions perform the operations in the calculator app.

 Even though I would admit that my CSS for now is not spectacular, I was able to make the calculator a bit visually appealing.